2

 In an entry-level role, employers typically offer structured onboarding programs, job shadowing opportunities, and access to experienced colleagues for ongoing support.
 Many companies assign a mentor or buddy to help new hires acclimate to the work environment and company culture.
 You can also expect periodic check-ins with your supervisor to discuss progress and address any challenges, along with opportunities to participate in workshops or training sessions to build foundational skills relevant to your department.

-What is an entry-level in a job?
+What is considered an entry-level job?

 What are entry level jobs?